-THOMASTON — The Let's Talk About It book group, facilitated by author and mentor Lee Heffner, will meet Tuesday, July 9, at 11 a.m., at Thomaston Public Library to continue the series entitled "Where Am I?
-The Individual and the Community" with A Year of Wonders by Geraldine Brooks.
+THOMASTON — The Let's Talk About It book group, facilitated by author and mentor Lee Heffner, will meet Tuesday, June 11, at 11 a.m., at Thomaston Public Library to begin a new series entitled "Where Am I?
+The Individual and the Community" with The Scarlet Letter by Nathaniel Hawthorne.

 Light refreshments are served.

-Next month on August 13, we will discuss Doing Time: 25 Years of Prison Writing, edited by Bell Gale Chevigny.
+Next month on July 9, the group will discuss Year of Wonders by Geraldine Brooks.
 Copies are available to borrow at the library.